 Want to experience the Great British countryside at its most beautiful?
-Pack your rucksack, tug on your hiking boots and tackle the unspoilt wilderness by foot.
+Pack your rucksack, tug on your hiking boots and tackle the unspoilt wilderness by foot with this selection of the most scenic hiking trails in the UK.
 From picture-postcard villages, to dramatic sea-torn cliffs, here are five great National Trails just waiting for your footprints and camera snaps.
-Even better, most of these breathtaking long-distance walks are near us, so you can enjoy a well-deserved rest in friendly surroundings after your trek.
+Even better, most of these breathtaking hiking trails in the UK, so you can enjoy a well-deserved rest in friendly surroundings after your trek.

-Explore the coves, caves and golden beaches of Britain’s most beautiful coastline with an epic 628 miles of seaside walking.
+Explore the coves, caves and golden beaches of Britain’s most beautiful coastline with an epic 628 miles of seaside hiking trail right here in the UK.
 Voted as Britain’s best route by Walk magazine, the trail is loved for its Cornish sunshine, endless sea views, steep climbs and remarkable marine wildlife.
 Look out for unspoilt nature reserve, Lundy Island, geological oddities of the Jurassic Coast and King Arthur’s legendary Tintagel Castle.
 You can tackle a section of this rewarding trail and rest your aching legs at many nearby hostels too.
 You’ll probably never do it in one go, but it’s a great excuse to return back to the waves and dolphins of Devon and Cornwall.

 Stay with us: YHA Minehead, YHA Exford, YHA Tintagel, YHA Boscastle, YHA Treyarnon, YHA Perranporth, YHA Land’s End, YHA Penzance, YHA Lizard, YHA Coverack, YHA Boswinger, YHA Beer, YHA Portland, YHA Litton Cheney, YHA Lulworth Cove and YHA Swanage